Coaching and mentoring are commonly used by businesses to enhance employee performance and facilitate smooth transitions into new roles.

 - Set business-related goals and objectives and/or meet these goals.

-- Identify their strengths and weaknesses.
+- Identify your strengths and weaknesses.

 - To make more sales.

-- To fill in their knowledge gaps.
+- To fill in your knowledge gaps.

 - To solve problems.